City Crime Score

 Frequently Asked Questions

-What are the safest neighborhoods in Garden City?
+What types of crime are most common in Garden City?

-Is Garden City a good place to live?
+Is Garden City a good place to buy a home from a safety standpoint?